captionpoint/captionpoint-plays/THE-ROOMMATE.md

 coffee percolating
 ---
 ## SHARON:
-And here's the other thing!
+And here’s the other thing!
 ---
-She's a homosexual!
+She’s a homosexual!
 ---
-Well I don't care OF COURSE,
+Well, I don’t care, **of course**,
 ---
 but you asked if anything
 interesting happened,
 ---
 and I thought that was interesting.
 ---
-Also she used to be a potter
+Also, she used to be a potter
 ---
 she said she made voodoo dolls but
 ---